Unlock the power of alternative medicine

 Post‑injury recovery Coordinated physiotherapy + breath work, graded activity Follow the rehab plan and monitor progress with clinicians

-Children and families Guided imagery, short movement routines, calming music Age‑appropriate approaches; consult pediatric GP before starting
+Children and families Guided imagery, short movement routines, calming music Age‑appropriate approaches; consult the pediatric GP before starting

 Parent checklist before trying a therapy for a child